Categories

 • Small meals win: 4–6 smaller meals often beat 1–2 large meals early on.

-• One test at a time: add one new food every 24–48 hours so you can identify triggers.
+• One test at a time: add one new food every 24–48 hours to identify triggers.

-• Don’t stack chaos: avoid combining high-fat + spicy + alcohol + huge portion on the same day.
+• Don’t stack chaos: avoid combining high-fat, spicy, alcohol, and a huge portion on the same day.

 Safe foods list (most people tolerate these early)